moving-to-gibraltar · Last updated 2 June 2026

 The Bottom Line

-Choose Gibraltar if: you want UK legal framework, simple tax structure, no VAT, you're in iGaming or financial services, and you value a tight-knit community.
-The July 2026 treaty removes the main historical objection about EU access.
+Choose Gibraltar if you want a UK legal framework, simple tax structure, no VAT, no inheritance tax, no capital gains tax, and you work in iGaming or financial services.
+The 15 July 2026 treaty removes the main historical objection about EU access.
+The community is small, tight-knit, and offers a quality of life that larger cities struggle to match.

-Choose Malta if: you want EU membership, more housing options, a larger expat community, and a more diverse job market.
+Choose Malta if you want full EU membership, more housing options, a larger expat community, and a more diverse job market.
+Malta's tax structures are competitive, though more complex to navigate than Gibraltar's straightforward flat-rate approach.

 Frequently Asked Questions